Matthew-IR/Matthew-IR/README.md

 ## Hi there, Im Matthew 👋

-I'm a final-year Computer Science student with expereince in Software Engineering and Cyber Security.
+I'm a final-year Computer Science student at the University of Birmingham with industry experience in Software Engineering and Cyber Security.

+Whilst on my industry year I worked as a full stack engineer using React, SQL, Azure and PowerPlatform.

+## Languages and Tools
+-   **Languages:** Python, C/C++, JavaScript, SQL, Java
+-   **Cloud & DevOps:** Azure (AD, Functions, SQL Server), Git, Docker, Bash
+-   **Frameworks & Platforms:** React, Next.js, Power Platform, NodeJS

 ## Current Learning
 - Robotics and intelligent actions using Webots